 Apart from industry-level data on robots (IFR 2017), we use data on GDP per capita, gross fixed capital formations in sectors, and gross value added from the EU KLEMS Growth and Productivity Accounts database.
-We construct yearly GDP per capita growth rates and merge them with a lag at the country level.
-We map data on investment (gross fixed capital formation) and gross value added to occupations and merge them with the EU-LFS data on the occupational level.
-We also control for participation in global value chains using data from the Research Institute on Global Value Chains (RIGVC UIBE 2016).
-In addition, we account for trade flows by using total export data from the UN Comtrade database.
+The data on GDP per capita are used to construct GDP growth rates between two consecutive years and are merged with a lag at the country level.
+Data on investment (gross fixed capital formation) and gross value added are mapped to occupations and are merged with the EU-LFS data on the occupational level.
+We also control for participation in global value chains using data provided by the Research Institute on Global Value Chains (RIGVC UIBE 2016).
+In addition, we account for trade flows by using data on exports to all countries from the UN Comtrade database.
 These data are available at the commodity level, are assigned to industries using a crosswalk available on the webpage of the World Integrated Trade Solutions (WITS 2021), and are aggregated and merged with the EU-LFS data at the one-digit sector level.